percona/pmm/README.md

 ## Link checking

 We're using the `mkdocs-htmlproofer-plugin` link checking plugin to detect broken URLs.

-It works great but increases the build time significantly (~10-50x).
+It works great but increases the build time significantly (by between 10 and 50 times longer).

-It is installed in the Docker image and GitHub actions but is commented out in `mkdocs.yml`.
+The plugin is installed in [our Docker image](https://hub.docker.com/repository/docker/perconalab/pmm-doc-md) and by the GitHub action but it is commented out in `mkdocs.yml`.

-You can enable it for local builds by uncommenting the line with `htmlproofer` in the `plugins` section of `mkdocs.yml` and parse the build output for warnings.
+To enable it for local builds, uncomment the line with `htmlproofer` in the `plugins` section of `mkdocs.yml` and parse the build output for warnings.

 ## License
 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fpercona%2Fpmm-doc?ref=badge_large)